Mathematics, B.S.

 Fieldwork and Research Opportunities

-The SLU Mathematics and Computer Science Club gives students interested in mathematics and computers a chance to explore relevant topics outside of the classroom.
+The SLU Mathematics and Computer Science Club allows students interested in mathematics and computers to explore relevant topics outside of the classroom.
 The club holds weekly meetings that bring students and faculty together for various activities, including mathematical puzzles, integration bees, game beta testing and career-focused presentations by industry experts.

 Careers